zedinke/zedin-steam-manager/README.md

 The installer must be run as a regular user with sudo privileges because:
 - Root user is blocked for security reasons
-- Services run under dedicated `zedin` user
+- Services run under dedicated `zsmanager` user
 - Proper file permissions are automatically set
 - Security policies prevent root service execution